MillenniumMachines/millenniummachines.github.io/docs/milo/faq.md

 ---

-### What thread-lock should I use, and how much?
+### What threadlocker should I use, and how much?

-Your best bet is to look for `Loctite 243` (liquid), `Loctite 248` (stick-form) or equivalent, which are medium strength thread-lockers and usually blue in colour.
+Your best bet is to look for `Loctite 243` (liquid), `Loctite 248` (stick-form) or equivalent, which are medium strength threadlockers and usually blue in colour.

-Medium-strength thread-lockers will usually have a break-loose torque of between 10 and 25 Nm, which is achievable with an allen key in most situations.
+Medium-strength threadlockers will usually have a break-loose torque of between 10 and 25 Nm, which is achievable with an allen key in most situations.

 Do not use permanent or semi-permanent thread-lock, or red colour thread-lock unless it is specifically marked as medium strength.